 The qualitative academic average is considered against norms of grading as utilized nationally in higher education.
 Tools used to establish the academic average of a student include, tests, essays, projects, study guides workbooks and other standard assessment tools.
 Students are assigned academic learning and a minimum required number of practical applications.
 Academic learning is evaluated after each chapter or unit of study.
 Practical assignments are evaluated as completed and counted toward course completion only when rated as satisfactory or better.
-If the performance does not meet satisfactory requirements, it is not counted, and the performance must be repeated.
+If the performance does not meet satisfactory requirements, it is not counted and the performance must be repeated.
+Students shall be allowed to repeat a grading requirement a maximum of two times.
+If a student is unable to pass after the third attempt, the course must be retaken.
 Students must maintain a written grade average of 80% and pass a final written and practical exam prior to graduation.
-Students must make up failed or missed tests and incomplete assignments.
+Students must make up any failed or missed tests and incomplete assignments.
 Numerical grades are considered according to the following scale: